20 Animals That Eat Chickens

 While they can be beneficial by keeping down populations of rats, mice, and chipmunks, their appetite for eggs and chicks can be problematic for chicken keepers.

-Preventing snake attacks involves ensuring there are no holes larger than ½ inch for them to enter the coop or run.
+Preventing snake attacks involves ensuring there are no holes larger than ½ inches through which they can enter the coop or run.

 Some chicken keepers tolerate the occasional lost egg in exchange for the snake’s role in reducing vermin.
 Larger chickens, like Jersey Giants, can also handle small snakes.